 5 Disability Myths About Getting Approved for Benefits

-- 20% of initial applicants in the past year got awarded disability benefits on their first try (1 in 5)
+- 20% of initial applicants in the past year got SSD benefits on their first try (1 in 5)

 Unlike most disability myths we’re busting today, this one’s partially true.
-If you’re denied the first time you apply and lose your first appeal, then yes – SSD approval could take years.
+If you’re denied the first time you apply and lose your first appeal, then yes – getting benefits could take years.
 But that’s definitely not true for most people, according to SSA data:

-- It takes 111 days, on average, for successful first-time SSD applicants to receive approval (3.5 months)
+- It takes 184 days, on average, to approve successful first-time SSD applicants (i.e., a little more than 6 months)

-- 147 days if you’re approved on your first disability appeal, which is called reconsideration (just under 6 months)
+- 224 days if you win your first disability appeal, which is called reconsideration (about 7.5 months)

 Funnily enough, the SSA has a specific policy that states alcoholism and drug addiction alone don’t qualify for disability.
-Congress passed a law in 1996 that removed any alcoholics or drug addicts off the disability rolls.
+Congress passed a law in 1996 that removed any alcoholics or drug addicts from active payment rolls.
 That law covers people applying for both federal benefit programs: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 However, if someone has a qualifying disability in addition to substance or alcohol abuse, that person may qualify for benefits.
-For example: If you’re an alcoholic with cirrhosis of the and stage 4 pancreatic cancer, you may qualify for disability.
+For example: If you’re an alcoholic with cirrhosis and mesothelioma, then you may qualify for disability.

 Like #2 above, this is one of those disability myths that’s partly true for some people.
 But the truth is a little more complicated than most people realize.
-You must have worked 5 in the last 10 years full-time for jobs that withheld FICA taxes to get SSDI.
+You must work 5 in the last 10 years while paying Social Security payroll taxes to get SSDI.
 If you haven’t worked recently or long enough to earn 40 Social Security work credits, you can only get SSI.
-SSI payments in 2022 max out at $841/month.
-In addition, only blind or disabled applicants can qualify before their 65th birthday.
+SSI payments in 2023 max out at $914 per month.
+In addition, only blind or disabled applicants can qualify for SSI before their 65th birthday.

-Myth #5: It’s easier for illegal immigrants to get approved for disability than U.S. citizens
+Myth #5: It’s easier for illegal immigrants to get disability than U.S. citizens.

 This is one of those disability myths that people get incredibly angry about and argue about constantly on Facebook.
-But it’s absolutely against federal law for illegal immigrants to receive Social Security disability.
+But it’s absolutely against federal law for illegal immigrants to receive SSDI.
 If you think you know someone who’s here illegally and now receives SSD benefits, please report it!
 Call 1-800-269-0271 to report suspected Social Security fraud (you can do this without having to identify yourself).

 5 Other Disability Myths You Shouldn’t Believe